kasper-piskorski/docs/pages/documentation/6-resources/downloads.md

 tags: [getting_started]
 summary: "
 This is a list of Mindmaps releases.
 It's the place to come to download the most recent versions of MindmapsDB."
-sidebar: home_sidebar
+sidebar: documentation_sidebar
-permalink: overview/downloads.html
+permalink: /documentation/resources/downloads.html
-folder: overview
+folder: documentation
 ---